sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/self-monitoring.md

 2. `Span #n2`, n2 being the current span number inside this scope of spans.
    There are common attributes to every span:
     * `Trace ID`: Unique ID of the trace.
-    * `Parent ID`: To keep track of the hierarchy between the spans.
+    * `Parent ID`: Unique ID of the parent span (empty for root spans).
     * `ID`: Unique ID of the span.
-    * `Name`: Name of the span, usually describes the step that is tracked by the span.
+    * `Name`: Name of the span, typically describing the step currently tracked by the span.
-    * `Kind`: Type of the span, either `SPAN_KIND_INTERNAL` or `SPAN_KIND_CLIENT` (for HTTP requests).
+    * `Kind`: Type of the span: `SPAN_KIND_INTERNAL` (for internal operations) or `SPAN_KIND_CLIENT` (for HTTP requests).
-    * `Start time`: Timestamp of the start of the lifecycle of the span.
+    * `Start time`: Timestamp marking the beginning of the span's lifecycle.
-    * `End time`: Timestamp of the end of the lifecycle of the span.
+    * `End time`: Timestamp marking the end of the span's lifecycle.
     * `Status code`: Status code of the span, either `STATUS_CODE_UNSET` or `STATUS_CODE_ERROR`.
     * `Status message`: Message associated to the `Status code`.

-3. `Attributes`, that represent the various parameters that are used where the span is created in the code.
-These attributes are specific to each span.
-For example, a span that tracks an HTTP request will not have the same attributes than a span that tracks an SNMP request.
+3. `Attributes`, providing additional information about the current operation being tracked by the span.
+Attributes are specific to each span.
+A span tracking an HTTP request will not have the same attributes than a span tracking an SNMP request.